Real Non-Commutative Convexity I: Preliminaries

 In part of \cite{BR} it was checked that many of the basic theorems and constructions for complex operator systems also hold for real operator systems.
 Very many foundational structural results for real operator systems were developed, and it was shown how the complexification interacts with the basic constructions in the subject.
 In certain parts of our paper we will need real operator systems $V$ with trivial involution $x^*=x$.
 It is easy to see that these coincide with the operator systems which are the selfadjoint part of complex operator systems.
 (Or, of real operator systems.)
 Thus they form an important class of real operator systems.
-Note however that $M_n(V)$ has a nontrivial involution, the transpose.
-Just as `level 1' (that is, $M_1(V)$) of the complex operator systems are exactly the complex function systems (see e.g.\ Section 4.3 of \cite{KRI} and \cite{PT,PTT}, the real function systems (or real (unital) function spaces) are exactly `level 1' of the real operator systems with trivial involution \cite[Section 9]{BR}.
-At the end of Section 4 we characterize the nc convex sets associated with the selfadjoint parts of operator systems.
+Note however that in this case $M_n(V)$ has a nontrivial involution for $n \geq 2$, the transpose.
+At the end of Section 4 we characterize the nc convex sets associated with such operator systems: they are the {\em symmetric} nc convex sets.
+Just as `level 1' (that is, $M_1(V)$) of the complex operator systems are exactly the complex function systems (see e.g.\ Section 4.3 of \cite{KRI}) and \cite{PT,PTT}, the real function systems (or real (unital) function spaces) are exactly `level 1' of the real operator systems with trivial (i.e.\ identity) involution \cite[Section 9]{BR}.
+It is shown in \cite{BR} that a real operator system $V$ can be given a minimum or a maximum operator system structure if and only if $V$ has trivial involution.
+More precisely, by Remarks after Examples 9.6 and 9.14 in that paper, and by \cite[Proposition 9.19]{BR}, OMAX$(V )$and OMIN$(V )$ are operator systems if and only if the involution on the real operator system $V$ is trivial, i.e.\ the identity.